ExMacro/hass_ensto_ble/README.md

 1. Navigate to Settings > Integrations > [Your Ensto thermostat] > Entities
 2. Find the Daylight Saving switch
 4. Turn the switch on or off as needed
+   - The device will automatically convert between UTC and local time based on this setting